To translate the text within our policies to speech you can access and download Microsoft Translator for free .

 - Ensuring an organisational wide commitment to advancing and embedding EDI and that it is understood by all.

-- Ensuring that the GIG EDI Policy and Strategy is linked to GIG’s mission statement and strategic objectives.
+- Ensuring that the TEC Partnership EDI Policy and Strategy is linked to the Partnership’s mission statement and strategic objectives.

 - The principle of equal opportunities is embedded in service delivery and that gender equality is promoted.